What Is Inbound Marketing?

 Search Engine Marketing: SEO Strategy Questions

-To recap your Search Engine Optimization & Search Engine Marketing strategies (seo and sem), consider the following questions:
+To recap your Search Engine Optimization (SEO) & Search Engine Marketing (SEM) strategies, consider the following questions:

 - Am I periodically researching and discovering keywords relevant to my business?